15 Garment Costing Terms Used in Apparel Industry

 - Mention some important terms in garment costing.

 - Mention all the terms used in apparel costing.

-- Mention different apparel costing terminology used in garment export import business.
+- Mention different apparel costing terminology used in the garment export-import business.

-- Mention different apparel pricing terminology used in apparel import export business.
+- Mention different apparel pricing terminology used in the apparel import-export business.